+SEEN NOTES & ANY ACTIONS REQUIRED

+HEALTH & SAFETY

-Health and Safety A health and safety audit should be completed by the parish and as a result of this audit, there should be a policy
+The parish needs to have done a health and safety audit and as a result of this to have a

-and a Health and Safety Officer
+policy and a Health and Safety Officer.

 Who is your officer?

 When will the audit be reviewed?

-Is there a trained first aider present when the
+Is there a trained first aider present

-church is in use (or on call?)
+when the church is in use (or on call?)

-Where is your accident book kept?
-Are there any
+• Where is your accident book kept?
+Are

-entries?
-Where is your first aid kit?
+there any entries?
+Where is your first

-Safeguarding
+aid kit?

+SAFEGUARDING
-Has your PCC adopted a policy such as the one

-highlighted on the diocesan website?
+Has your PCC adopted a policy such as the one highlighted on the diocesan website?

-When will it be reviewed (this should be

-reviewed annually in the benefice)?
+When will it be reviewed (should be affirmed annually in the benefice)?

-Is there an appropriate poster displayed about
+Is there an appropriate poster displayed

-who should be contacted in case of any concerns
+about who should be contacted in case

-and is a contact person indicated on the

-homepage of your website?
+of any concerns?

-Who is your named Safeguarding Officer?
+Who is your named Safeguarding

+Officer?

-Does everyone in your parish who needs DBS
+• Does everyone in your parish who needs

-clearance have it in place and up to date?
+DBS clearance have it in place and up to

+date?

-Has everyone who needs to completed either CO,
+Has everyone who needs to complete

-C1 or C2 training?
+either CO, C1 or C2 done so?

-Data Protection
+DATA PROTECTION

-Are you compliant with the General Data
+What have you done in your parish to comply with the Conoral Data

-Protection Regulations (GDPR)?
+comply with the General Data Protection Regulations (GDPR)?

-Disability Provision

-Current legislation which governs disability inclusion is principally the Equality Act 2010.
-More information can be

-found on the website: Disability-Inclusion-policy-rev-2016

-Have you completed a disability access audit as
+Have you completed a Disability Audit

-required in the diocesan disability inclusion
+as required by the Discrimination Act?

-policy?

-When will it be reviewed?
+• When will it be reviewed?

-Is wheelchair access as good as possible?
+• Is wheelchair access as good as

+possible?

 Is there any provision for the hard of hearing?

 Are any of your services signed?

 Are there large print service and/or hymn books?

 Is there a hearing loop?

 Is there a disabled toilet?

-If you have a church hall has an audit been done for this too?
-With what result?